 Your wallet should not always be open to your child if you ever want them to learn how important money is in life.

 I feel like an allowance and chores kind of go hand in hand.
-But at the same time, I feel like they are also different.
+But at the same time, I feel like they are also very different.
 I do remember getting money from my parents for doing chores around the house.
 They were always super simple chores.
 I wasn’t allowed to do a lot of things yet because I wasn’t tall enough or old enough.
 But I remember getting a certain amount if I kept my room clean.
 I believe chores not only teach children responsibility but can teach them that working hard will reap benefits.

 Get them a Piggy Bank

 Another way you can teach your child the value of money is to encourage them to save money.
 At the moment, anytime my family finds any spare change from either the dryer or just lying around, we set it aside.
 We have even gotten our little one into putting money into her piggy bank.
 She loves the noise it makes when it falls in.
 I think it is a great way to teach kids the power of saving money.
 Now Violet (my daughter) doesn’t understand what it means to save yet but we are setting the stepping stones down now while she is young.
 This will help her learn the value of money.
 She will also someday hopefully feel content knowing that she can save for something if she really wishes to buy it.
 This is a great way for any child to learn about saving money.

 Dear Violet (little boo), Little Baby V I am sitting here writing to you little Violet about turning two years old.
 You have grown so much since we have brought you home from the hospital.
 Our little peanut has gotten so big.
 It feels like just yesterday we were...